WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 * Non-manager members:
    * Switch back into the main brain `git checkout main`
    * When the managers tells you to, pull down the changes from the main repo to your local main branch `git pull upstream main`
+   * Update your fork on github (push the changes that you just pulled down up to your fork)`git push origin main`
+   * Clean up! aka delete your feature branch (both locally and remotely) `git push --delete origin <branch name>`

 ### Conclusion